 You do not need celebrity guests.
 Some of the most effective guest episodes feature regular people with compelling stories or specific expertise.
 Start with your existing network:

 After recording, ask every guest to share the episode with their network.
 Most will happily do so — it makes them look good too.
 Provide them with pre-made social media graphics and suggested caption text to make sharing as easy as possible.
-Learn more in our guide on creative ways to engage your audience.
+For a step-by-step walkthrough of finding, pitching, and booking guests, read our podcast guest booking guide.
+Also check out creative ways to engage your audience.

 Show notes are one of the most overlooked growth levers in podcasting.
 Well-written show notes turn every episode into a search engine magnet, driving organic traffic from Google to your podcast long after publication.